 #4 – Survey 123 app – how to collect and submit data

-Please make sure you view the first webinar to understand what you need to participate in the ferruginous hawk nest searches, and then you can fill out the application and submit it.
+Please make sure you view the first webinar to understand what you need to participate in ferruginous hawk nest searches.
 Webinars 2 to 4 are more detailed about what you need to know before heading out into the field.